MaienM/backup/README.md

 Of course, all of these can also just be set in the environment, as long as they are not overridden in the env file

+Additionally, the env file is passed to borg, so it can also contain any of the other environment variables recognized by borg, with the exception of BORG_REPO, BORG_KEYS_DIR, BORG_SECURITY_DIR and BORG_CACHE_DIR, as these are set automatically based on the environment variables defined above.

 path is the folder to backup

 As borg will be ran inside a docker container, the paths you pass must the ones